Sunderland A.F.C. supporters

-According to the club there are over 1 branches of official Supporters' Clubs in England and around the world, including North Korea.
+According to the club there are over 70 branches of official Supporters' Clubs in England and around the world, including North Korea.
 The Official clubs are represented collectively by a Branch Liaison Council that was formed in the 1970s.
 In addition the club has had a SAFC Liaison Group (SLG) since 1994 that works with fans on club issues and an independent supporters group, the Red & White Army (RAWA).

 The fans most enduring fanzine is A Love Supreme.
 It was first published in 1989 and has won several awards for best Fanzine.
 Since 2010 the online fanzine Roker Report has operated on the SB Nation blogging network.

+Despite the club's size and being without connections to Mexico, the club has had a large number of Mexican fans since their promotion to the Premier League for the 2025–26 season.
+This is due to an online trend where Mexicans support a random European club to confuse international fans.